DISCLOSURE: AS AN AMAZON ASSOCIATE I EARN FROM QUALIFYING PURCHASES.

 Some capture cards are ready to use right out of the box and come with built-in software, while others have a more complicated installation process.

-It’s up to you to determine if the extra installation hassle is worth it.
+Determining if the extra installation hassle is worth it is up to you.

 When looking at capture cards, check to see what software is included.